bobbingwide/uk-tides/readme.txt

 2. Sample output for Portsmouth, Hants - from tidetimes.co.uk

 == Upgrade Notice ==
+= 2.0.0 =
+Update to UK Tides v2.0.0 for the new UK Tides block.

 = 2.0.0-beta-20200109 =
 Now operates as a standalone plugin for both the block and the shortcode.